hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Logic to identify bullish (uptrend) entry conditions.

 **Why?** Different rules for strict vs lenient entry (both MAs vs either MA).

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 17 determines whether we have a bullish setup worthy of entering a buy trade.
+If the Require Both MA parameter is true, we use strict mode where the closing price must be above both the fast and slow moving averages, creating an AND condition that provides stronger trend confirmation.
+If Require Both MA is false, we use lenient mode where price only needs to be above either moving average, creating an OR condition that generates more trading opportunities but with potentially weaker signals.
+This flexibility lets you tune the strategy's aggressiveness to match your risk tolerance."

 ```mql5
    // Determine if we have a BULLISH setup (price above MAs)